Arkansas Court Records

 Are Trial Transcripts Open to the Public?

-The court has the discretion to grant official trial transcripts to those requesting it.
+The court has the discretion to grant official trial transcripts to those requesting them.
 The court reporter of the Judge whom the case got assigned to will prepare the transcript after informing interested parties of the fee and how to make payment.

 How Do I Obtain Federal Criminal Court Records Online?